Here’s the scenario.

 The best way to keep your site safe is to always follow ethical, white-hat techniques and put emphasis on creating the best possible content rather than trying to capitalize on the next big thing in SEO.

-I also recommend staying up-to-date on SEO trends, especially major algorithm updates.
+We also recommend staying up-to-date on SEO trends, especially major algorithm updates.

 It takes time to see results